Fragility of reaction-diffusion models to competing advective processes

+In contrast to the FKPP model with an advective term, here any one particle either reacts and diffuses or advects within a small time interval $\Delta t$.

-This is in contrast to reaction-advection-diffusion models often considered in biochemical sciences \cite{DNelson review}.
-The parameters $\alpha$ and $\beta$ denote the rates (or probabilities per unit time) of mass transfer between the reaction and advective transport layers, and $\delta$ is a characteristic reaction rate - all with dimensions $\left[time^{-1}\right]$.
-Because in this paper we focus on one type of reactant (e.g., one pathogen strain), Eqs.~(\ref{eq:modelCB1})-(\ref{eq:modelCB2}) are specific to growth-type reactions, and the reaction layer will be called the growth layer (GL).
-The function $f$ is a dimensionless growth rate, and $D$ is a diffusion constant on the growth layer.
+Here $\alpha>0$ and $\beta>0$ are rates of mass transfer between the two layers, and $\delta$ is a characteristic reaction rate - all with dimensions $\left[time^{-1}\right]$.
+In this paper we focus on one reactant, so Eqs.~(\ref{eq:modelCB1})-(\ref{eq:modelCB2}) are specific to growth-type reactions, and the reaction layer will be called the growth layer (GL).
+The function $f(\sigma)$ is a dimensionless growth rate. $D$ is a diffusion constant on the GL.